How to Become a Happy + Productive Writer (1 simple formula)

 I'm living a happy and productive writing life that I love.

-Just remember the super-simple Writer's Brain Formula: Focus your Intentions, Master Discipline, and Conquer your Fears, Uncertainties, and Doubts (FUDs) using your Writer's DNA.
+Just remember the super-simple Writer's Brain Formula: Focus your Intentions, Master Discipline, and Conquer your Fears, Uncertainties, and Doubts (FUDs), all using your Writer's DNA.
 It's an easy little formula.
 Add a good helping of intention and discipline into your writing life, then subtract FUDs as much as you can, multiply it all by your unique DNA, and you get yourself a happy and productive writer!

 THE WRITE BRAIN FORMULA: